borguss2014/Notes/README.md

 # Notes

 Android application that allows its user to create and save notes on their device.
+(Work-in-progress)